KMKfw/kmk_firmware/docs/peg_rgb_matrix.md

 # Peg RGB Matrix
- To use this you need to make some changes to your kb.py as well as you main.py I will break it into two sections for you.
 In order to use this extension the user must make changes to both their kb.py and main.py files.
 Below you will find a more comprehensive list of changes required in order to use this extension.

 ### What you can and cannot do with this extension: